KC7-Foundation/kc7_data/GlobalGoodwill/README.md

 Let’s get you logged in and started with ADX:

 On the left sidebar, you’ll see a button that says **Query Data (ADX)**.
 Click this and it will redirect you to ADX!
-(Note: You’ll probably be asked to login with a Microsoft account.
+(Note: You’ll probably be asked to log in with a Microsoft account.
 You can use an existing personal or organization-issued Microsoft account, or create a new one for free.)

 Once you login, you should see a cluster called  _“kc7cyber.eastus2”_   has already been added to your account.